gt-ayush/shadow-os-factory/readme.md

-Shadow OS
+# Shadow OS — Professional Project Write-Up

-Overview
+## Overview

-Shadow OS is a custom Debian-based Linux distribution engineered as a modern, performance-focused, security-conscious desktop operating system.
-Built using Debian Live Build infrastructure, the project focuses on creating a polished, reproducible, and production-grade Linux experience with deep system-level customization rather than surface-level theming.
+**Shadow OS** is a custom Debian-based Linux distribution engineered as a modern, performance-focused, security-conscious desktop operating system.
+Built using **Debian Live Build** infrastructure, the project focuses on creating a polished, reproducible, and production-grade Linux experience with deep system-level customization rather than surface-level theming.

+---

-Project Objective
+# Project Objective

-The goal of Shadow OS is to design and build a fully customized operating system that demonstrates practical expertise in:
+The goal of **Shadow OS** is to design and build a fully customized operating system that demonstrates practical expertise in:

 - Linux system architecture
 - Distribution engineering